 The ultimate goal of the School of Medicine is to produce physicians with the knowledge, skills, and attitudes necessary to address health care needs and community service.
 To achieve this goal, students must acquire knowledge/skills and the ability to use that knowledge/skills in the practice of medicine.
 Medical students must learn to reason effectively and must acquire lifelong learning skills to keep their knowledge of concepts and procedures current after they graduate from medical school.
 With the rapid rate at which medical knowledge expands, students can only learn that which is acceptable and appropriate at the time of learning.
 As the body of skills, procedures, and knowledge progresses, medical professionals must have the skill set to modify, augment, and expand their education/knowledge set after leaving school and entering the medical profession.
-It is also important for students to develop personal and professionals.
+It is also important for students to develop personal and professional qualities that facilitate effective interactions with their patients and other health professionals.